HHousen/PicoCTF-2022/Cryptography/NSA Backdoor/README.md

 The encrypted messages match so we have found the correct key.
 So, we have solved the discrete logarithm $c=g^x\bmod n$ for $x$.
 However, trying to decode this to ascii produces gibberish.
 This is because [discrete logarithms can have multiple solutions](https://crypto.stackexchange.com/a/87729).
 Essentially, it has something to do with group theory.
 The [video explains](https://youtu.be/90EYVy35gsY?t=1353) quite nicely that $\phi(n)=(p-1)(q-1)$ (where $\phi(n)$ is the size of the group) if $n=pq$.
 According to the paper several properties of `p` and `q` result "in a non-cyclic group with an upper-bound on possible subgroup orders of $lcm(s,t)=\frac{(p-1)(q-1)}{2}$."
 So, `gmpy2.lcm(p-1, q-1) == ((p-1)*(q-1))//2`.
 Therefore, [Carmichael totient's](https://en.wikipedia.org/wiki/Carmichael_function) is $\lambda=\frac{(p-1)(q-1)}{2}$.
 The Carmichael function $\lambda(n)$ is the exponent/order of the [multiplicative group of integers modulo n](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n). ([This page](https://en.wikipedia.org/wiki/Carmichael%27s_totient_function_conjecture) explains more about the Carmichael function.
 We don't use Euler's totient because the Carmichael function is more generalized.)
 Therefore, we can add or subtract $\frac{(p-1)(q-1)}{2}$ from the solution our SageMath script found (because we have a [cyclical group](https://en.wikipedia.org/wiki/Cyclic_group#Modular_multiplication)) and then compute $c=g^x\bmod n$ with our modified solution and still get the original $c$ value.

 I'm still unsure about the math behind this.
 So, I messed around with the [find_other_solutions.py](./find_other_solutions.py) script for a while and eventually found that subtracting $\frac{(p-1)(q-1)}{4}$ from the computed key worked successfully and got the flag.

+### Simpler Solution

+This method is not explained since it should be somewhat understandable if you read through the above method.

+First, use Pollard's p-1 algorithm to calculate `p` and `q`.
+You can use the implementation in [factor.py](./factor.py).

+Second, run [simple_solve.sage](simple_solve.sage), which will print the hexadecimal key, `0x7069636f4354467b31636139333835387d`, and the flag.

+Essentially, all of Mr. Wong's code (splitting the problem into multiple parts and then using the CRT) is unnecessary for this challenge and sagemath's `discrete_log` function is powerful enough.

 ### Flag